North Yemen civil war: Yemen

-In March 1958, al-Badr arrived in Damascus to tell Nasser of Yemen's adherence to the United Arab Republic (UAR).
+In March 1958, al-Badr arrived in Damascus to tell President Nasser of Yemen's adherence to the United Arab Republic (UAR).
 However, Ahmad was to keep his throne and his absolute power, and the arrangement constituted only a close alliance.
 In 1959, Ahmad went to Rome for treatment of his arthritis, rheumatism, heart trouble and, reportedly, drug addiction.
-Fights between tribal chieftains erupted, and al-Badr unsuccessfully tried to buy off the dissidents by promising "reforms", including the appointment of a representative council, more army pay and promotions.
+Fights erupted between tribal chieftains, and al-Badr unsuccessfully tried to buy off the dissidents by promising "reforms", including the appointment of a representative council, more army pay, and promotions.
 Upon his return, Ahmad swore to crush the "agents of the Christians".
-He ordered the decapitation of one of his subjects and the amputation of the left hand and right foot of 15 others, in punishment for the murder of a high official the previous June.
+He ordered the decapitation of one of his subjects and the amputation of the left hand and right foot of 15 others as punishment for the murder of a high official the previous June.
 Al-Badr was only rebuked for his leniency, but the Yemeni radio stopped broadcasting army officers' speeches, and talks of reforms were silenced.

-In June 1961, Ahmad was still recovering from an assassination attempt four months earlier, and moved out of the capital, Taiz, into the pleasure palace of Sala.
-Already Defense and Foreign Minister, Badr became acting Prime Minister and Interior Minister as well.
-Despite being Crown Prince, al-Badr still needed to be picked by the Ulema in San'a.
+In June 1961, Ahmad was still recovering from an assassination attempted four months prior, and moved out of the capital, Taiz, into the pleasure palace of Sala.
+Defense and foreign minister, Badr became acting prime minister and interior minister.
+Despite being crown prince, al-Badr still needed the Ulema in San'a to ratify him.
 Al-Badr was not popular with the Ulema due to his association with Nasser, and the Ulema had refused Ahmad's request to ratify Badr's title.
-Imam Ahmad died on September 18, 1962, and was succeeded by his son, Muhammad al-Badr.
+Imam Ahmad died on September 19, 1962, and was succeeded by his son, Muhammad al-Badr.
 One of al-Badr's first acts was to appoint Colonel Abdullah Sallal, a known socialist and Nasserist, as commander of the palace guard.